iqnite/msix-no-cert/README.md

 If any errors occur during the installer creation, ensure that:

-- 7-Zip is installed on your system and located at `%ProgramFiles%\7-Zip\7z.exe`
 - all relative paths are correct
 - you have passed the `-cert`, `-output`, and installer parameters correctly
 - the certificate is in `.cer` format